TubercularOx/darkhaunter/Speculation/Timeline.md

 ### Strip #100

 * Around this strip, the Monster in the Dark's base monster was confirmed.
 (But see Strip #96)
-* First target for defeating Xykon - delayed by Durkon's subplot
+* First target for Xykon escaping - delayed by Durkon's subplot
 * Second target for entering Xykon's throne room - delayed by Goblin teenagers

 ### Strip #105